crnel179/dashboard/README.old.md

 10. adding the routes
 11. creating the boilerplates for all the components & pages
 12. creating index.jsx within components and pages folder to export all in the app with one line

+13. adding functionality & styling to the sidebar component